When is St. Patrick’s Day?

 How is St. Patrick’s Day celebrated in the office?

 Wearing green is standard at work.
 Some may go out for lunch and eat some Irish foods, like cabbage and corned beef (if available) or have foods dyed green for the holiday.
 For instance, we used to have green tinted vanilla milkshakes.
 If it is after work, colleagues may go out to Irish pubs or bars for beers to celebrate.
-Beer choices may lean toward Irish brands in the US like Guinness, Murphy's, Kilkenny, etc. To acquaint yourself with this, check out this link.
+Beer choices may lean toward Irish brands.
+To acquaint yourself with this, check out this link.
 Remember, that drinking with colleagues should not focus on guzzling and getting drunk.
 Social drinking (walking around, sipping off the same drink and talking with others in the meantime) is preferred.

 How is St. Patrick’s Day celebrated in the community?